Ayush-iitkgp/Ayush-iitkgp.github.io/posts/the-unlikely-programmer-my-journey-from-computer-illiteracy-to-presenting-at-mit.md

 -->

+## Introduction and Inspiration:

 Only a select few of my closest friends are aware of my journey from computer illiteracy to becoming a computer scientist.
 Recently, my very dear friend and my first mentor [Anshit Mandloi]() encouraged me to write a blog post about my progression, on how I managed to overcome my lack of knowledge in computers to present my work at MIT within four years.
 My intention in sharing this story is to inspire individuals who, much like myself, come from similar backgrounds and may harbor doubts about their ability to navigate the world of technology.
 Through this blog, I hope to ignite a spark of possibility and show that with determination, incredible transformations are within our grasp.

+## Starting from Scratch: The Beginnings:

 <div id="disqus_thread"></div>
 <script>